radiantearth/community-sprints/11052019-arlignton-va/prep-work/readme.md

 OGC API - Catalog(ue) aka CAT4 aka OACat.
 SWG is formed, should align with all these efforts well.
 Someone from the community please help fleshing out a page with top topics to discuss, and relevant links of work done.

+## Testing and Validation

+* STAC Validator / STAC Lint
+* OGC CITE
+* Rumbles about a python-based test suite as a community-lead alternative to CITE